Conquest Brigade

-The Conquest Brigade (لواء الفتح), also known as Battalion of Conquest or al-Fatah Brigade, is a Sunni Islamist Free Syrian Army group that takes part in the Syrian Civil War.
+The Conquest Brigade (لواء الفتح), also known as Battalion of Conquest or al-Fatah Brigade, was a Sunni Islamist Free Syrian Army group that took part in the Syrian Civil War.
 One of the largest rebel factions active in Aleppo Governorate during the early civil war, the militia played a major part in the fighting for Aleppo city and other battles.
 As result of conflicts with government forces and later the Islamic State of Iraq and the Levant it declined after 2013.The Conquest Brigade became part of the Turkish-backed Free Syrian Army (TFSA) in 2016, also engaging in fighting with the Syrian Democratic Forces.

 History

 Early civil war

 The Conquest Brigade was founded at Tell Rifaat in late July 2012 as unification of three rebel groups that had previously operated in the countryside of northern Aleppo Governorate.
 Its initial member groups included 1st Lt.
 Rifaat Khalil's relatively powerful Muthanna ibn Haritha Battalion, the Ghuraba al-Sham (Strangers of the Levant) Battalion, and the Dir al-Wafa (Shield of Loyalty) Battalion.
 From its beginning, the Conquest Brigade declared its membership in the Free Syrian Army and Aleppo Military Council, and also joined the Syrian Islamic Liberation Front in September 2012.

 The group was initially only active in the rural northern Aleppo Governorate, and one of its first actions was the Battle of Anadan, following which the Conquest Brigade was officially announced.
 Immediately after the announcement, Rifaat Khalil led the group in an attempt to storm the Air Defense Battalion 602 Base in Handarat, during which Khalil was fatally shot, dying in a hospital in Kilis on 9 August.
 The Conquest Brigade also helped to lay siege to the government-held towns of Nubl and al-Zahraa.
 It later expanded its operations, taking part in the Battle of Aleppo (2012–2016).
 It also fought in Raqqa Governorate and al-Hasakah Governorate; its Ghuraba al-Sham Battalion took part in the capture of Tell Abyad and its border crossing with Akçakale in September 2012.
 By the end of August 2012, a Conquest Brigade commander, Major Anas Ibrahim ("Abu Zeid"), claimed to have 1,300 fighters on 6 fronts in Aleppo city, who contributed to the rebel capture of more than half of the city, and 500 more around the governorate.